ruandersMSFT/Compliance/compliance/assurance/assurance-pre-employment-screening.md

 ---
-title: "Microsoft 365 personnel controls"
+title: "Microsoft 365 pre-employment screening"
-description: In this article, you can find an overview of Microsoft personnel screening practices for Microsoft 365. ms.author: robmazz
+description: In this article, you can find an overview of Microsoft pre-employment screening practices for Microsoft 365. ms.author: robmazz
 author: robmazz
 manager: laurawi